fabsrc/tvcal/README.md

 ## Usage

-### Use Selector Application
+### Web UI

-To select shows to get air dates for go to `http://localhost:5000` and use the web application.
-It will create a webcal-url which you can add to your calendar.
+To select shows to get air dates for go to `http://localhost:5000` and use the web UI.
+It will create a webcal URL which you can add to your calendar.

 ### Get air dates by show titles